Showing posts with label paw‑approved reads. Show all posts

 ⚔️ What I Loved

-😺 Yum Yum: Soft, sweet, and quietly brilliant.
-She’s the heart of the operation.
+😺 Yum Yum: Sweet, delicate, and quietly observant, the emotional anchor of the trio.

 📖 Final Thoughts